DavidQuong/vrc-ladder/README.md

 ## CMPT 373 - Team Alpha
 ------------------------

-This project was developed for the non-profit society, the Vancouver Racquets Club (VRC), as a part of CMPT373: Software Development Methods, and it is provided under the terms of the Berkeley Software Distribution (BSD) license.
+This project was developed for the non-profit society, the Vancouver Racquets Club (VRC), as a part of CMPT373: Software Development Methods.
+It is licensed under the Berkeley Software Distribution (BSD) license.

 The goal of the system is to modernize the weekly doubles ladder system of VRC through an easy-to-use, platform-independent user interface.

-The project is split into two large parts:
+The project is split into two parts:
-    1. The frontend: Website/user interface (JavaScript)
+    1. The front-end: Website/User Interface (JavaScript)
-    2. The backend: Rest API, Business Logic and Database (Java) These are the two folders in the root folder of the project
+    2. The back-end: Rest API, Business Logic and Database (Java)
+These are the two folders in the root folder of the project.

 ------------
 ### Frontend